 Downhill, Benone & Magilligan Rare Poem

 Downhill Strand, more commonly referred to as Benone Strand, is a stunning seven mile long beach on the North coast of Ireland.
 The iconic Mussenden Temple stands majestically above it.
 I have spent many happy days in the area.
-It is a must-see for any one visiting the area.
+It is a must-see for any one visiting the North of Ireland.

 Here are a few fragments of an exceptionally rare poem from 1794, by John Searson, about Downhill and Magilligan.
 Searson was formerly a merchant from New York, who subsequently made his home on the North Coast of Ireland and found employment as the “Late Master” of the Freeschool in Coleraine.
 The Freeschool (sometimes referred to as Free-school in the media of the early 1800s) was in Freeschool Lane, which was near Bishop Street in the town.